iscar-ucm/LBM-Cyano-Chanel-/README.md

  - *flux_process.py*: Python code to process the LBM data into cell-DEVS interface flow data.

- - *flowdata.pkl*: This file contains the cell-DEVS cells interface flow data.
+ - *flowdata.pkl*: This file contains the cell-DEVS flow data at the interfaces of the cell configuration showed in the image.
 It is the output of *flux_process.py*

       ![particion2D](https://github.com/user-attachments/assets/51e59166-5515-4948-b73b-a5929a4878de)
  - *main.py*: Main cell-DEVS simulation file.
 Here the simulated span of time is defined.